Tuesday, December 19, 2023

 Katie’s bio:

-Dr. Katie Thiry is the Assistant Dean for Organizational Studies and Professor in the Forbes School of Business and Technology® at the University of Arizona Global Campus.
+Dr. Katie Thiry is the Assistant Dean for Organizational Studies and Professor in the business school in the University of Arizona Global Campus.
 Dr. Thiry is committed to transforming the higher education landscape and proactively acquires new tools and strategies to generate equitable outcomes for all students through extensive, continuous study and practice.
 Dr. Thiry earned the “Ensuring Equitable Student Success in Higher Education” certification from Harvard Graduate School of Education to gain a deeper understanding of student success.
-Dr. Thiry is a founding Board member for the Center for Women’s Leadership (CWL) established by the Forbes School of Business and Technology® to provide a community for networking and professional development.
+Dr. Thiry is a founding Board member for the Center for Women’s Leadership (CWL) established by UAGC to provide a community for networking and professional development.
 Dr. Thiry is also a recognized expert in the HR field having earned the SHRM Senior Certified Professional (SHRM-SCP), Talent Acquisition Specialty Credential, and the Workplace Investigations Specialty Credential from the Society for Human Resource Management (SHRM).
 Committed to continuous learning, Dr. Thiry also completed the SHRM People Manager Qualification (PMQ).
 Thiry is also a Certified Performance Technologist (CPT) through the International Society for Performance Improvement (ISPI), a Senior Professional in Human Resources (SPHR) from the HR Certification Institute (HRCI), and a Certified Professional in Learning & Performance (CPLP) by the Association for Talent Development (ATD).

-Dr. Thiry is a founding Board member for the Center for Women’s Leadership (CWL) established by the Forbes School of Business and Technology® to provide a community for networking and professional development.
+Dr. Thiry is a founding Board member for the Center for Women’s Leadership (CWL) established by UAGC to provide a community for networking and professional development.
 Dr. Thiry co-established the CWL Mentoring Program to support the Center's vision of a world in which all women are empowered as leaders.
 She holds a PhD in Education, with a specialization in Training and Performance Improvement, from Capella University; a Master of Arts in Organizational Leadership from St. Catherine University; and a Bachelor of Arts in Communication from the University of Wisconsin-Oshkosh.

 Diane’s bio:

 Dr. Diane Hamilton is the Founder and CEO of Tonerra, a consulting and media-based business.
-She is the former MBA Program Chair at the Forbes School of Business and Technology.
+She is the former MBA Program Chair at the UAGC.
 She is a keynote speaker and author of multiple books required in universities worldwide, including Cracking the Curiosity Code: The Key to Unlocking Human Potential and The Power of Perception: Eliminating Boundaries to Create Successful Global Leaders.
 Thinkers50 Radar, considered the Academy Awards for Leadership, chose her as one of the top minds in management and leadership.

 Thursday, September 28, 2023